schepens83/rasp-pi-fitbit/README.md

 ## To do
 ### Things to chart
 - sleep quality over longer time period [done]
-- HARD: sleep quality per hour from detailed log (use lubridate and overlapping period)
+- HARD: sleep quality per hour from detailed log (use lubridate and overlapping period) [done]
 - activity and sleep together and chart.Correlation
+- chart steps/calories for last x days. facet_wrap or in one line chart with alpha & color = day

 ### Things to register